-MODERN WORLD HISTORY
+MODERN WORLD HISTORY SOC201/202

-Credit(s): 1.0 Required Social Studies credit Starting with a review of the revolution caused by the Renaissance and Reformation, this course takes students around the world to examine the cultures of Europe, the Middle East, Asia, Africa and Central/South America.
+Open to Grade: 10 Length: 1 year Credit(s): 1.0 Required Social Studies credit

+Starting with a review of the revolution caused by the Renaissance and Reformation, this course takes students around the world to examine the cultures of Europe, the Middle East, Asia, Africa and Central/South America.
 As study advances through the 17th-20th centuries, students compare society, religion, government, art and science in each culture, and learn how interaction among countries impacted each of these areas.
 As study enters the 21st century, students will be able to see how their historical understanding helps explain some of the world's thorniest contemporary issues.

-AP WORLD HISTORY
+AP WORLD HISTORY SOC601/602

-Credit(s): 1.0 Social Studies credit
+Open to Grade: 10 Length: 1 year Credit(s): 1.0 Social Studies credit